google/trueview-sdf-generator/README.md

 # TrueView SDF Generator

 Disclaimer: This is not an official Google product.
+In fact, this tool is now DEPRECATED and no longer actively maintained.

 ## OVERVIEW